 The workflows in Kentik enable network engineering and operational needs for managing capacity, engineering traffic, and helping operate an efficient network.
 In product updates to come, Kentik plans to add automation to identify the likely cause and reason for the capacity changes and if they are drastic or gradual.
 This will use the traffic (flow) data to better understand patterns in capacity.
 Other areas for investigation include storing aggregates on capacity in given intervals.

 There are many other areas of investment we’re considering based on customer feedback and requirements and lots of exciting new developments coming on our product roadmap.
-To see Kentik’s capacity planning capabilities and more, register for a free trial.
+To see Kentik’s capacity planning capabilities and more, request a demo or start a free trial today.